erginisleyen/Isleyen-PhD-Research/README.md

 Mining Engineering Department, Colorado School of Mines.

+The data used in this thesis can be requested from the author at isleyen@mines.edu.

 ***CNN_TransferLearning.py***

 Training and validation of a ResNet-152 Convolutional Neural Network pre-trained on ImageNet dataset.